City breaks in Stockholm

 Radisson Blu Royal Viking Hotel, Stockholm

 Only a short walk from the city's Old Town, this hotel's location in Stockholm makes it ideal for both business and holiday travelers.
 Premiere amenities, including Free high-speed, wireless Internet access, can be found in each of the hotel's 459 rooms and suites.
 Sample delicious local fare at the Stockholm Fisk Restaurant, and enjoy a cocktail at the sophisticated SKYBAR on the hotel's ninth floor.
-Maintain your fitness routine at the well-equipped gym, which includes a pool, sauna and Jacuzzi.
+Maintain your fitness routine at the well-equipped gym, which includes a pool and a Jacuzzi.
 Modern, flexible meeting space provides the perfect place for business conferences, product launches or personal events.

 Radisson Blu SkyCity Hotel, Arlanda Airport